vonderchild/digital-forensics-lab/Lab 5/README.md

 # Network Traffic Forensics

-In this section, let’s explore the tools and techniques used to capture and analyze network traffic, extract valuable information, detect suspicious behavior, and investigate attacks on the network.
+In this section, let's explore the tools and techniques used to capture and analyze network traffic, extract valuable information, detect suspicious behavior, and investigate attacks on the network.

 ## Capturing Network Traffic

 The pre requisite to perform network traffic forensics is to capture the network traffic.
 This can be achieved using a network packet capture or sniffing tool, such as Wireshark or tcpdump.
-For this lab, we’ll mainly be using Wireshark, so make sure you have it installed on your machine.
+For this lab, we'll mainly be using Wireshark, so make sure you have it installed on your machine.

 To capture live network traffic, follow the steps below:

 1. Open Wireshark by entering `wireshark` in the terminal on Linux or through the Start menu on Windows.
 2. Once it is open, select a network interface that you want to capture traffic on.
 In most cases, it is `eth0`.
-3. Click the blue colored shark’s fin icon on top left of the window to start capturing traffic.
+3. Click the blue colored shark's fin icon on top left of the window to start capturing traffic.
 4. In most cases you should already see packets begin to appear on Wireshark.
 If not, you can try generating some traffic by visiting a website in your browser, like [https://www.google.com/](https://www.google.com/).
 5. To stop capturing traffic, click the stop button in red on top left.
 6. To save the capture traffic, go to File → Save as, and select a name and location to save the capture file.